jonathanmorgan/ansible-patterns/README.md

 # `research` patterns

-Research server patterns are in `ansible-patterns/research`.
+Research server playbook is `research.yml`.

 ## `research` quick start

 The following steps will install all services on the server whose DNS name is `research.local`:

-- go into `ansible-patterns/research/host_vars` and rename `research.local.yml` to `research.local`.
+- go into `ansible-patterns/host_vars` and rename `research.local.yml` to `research.local`.
 Inside, make sure to set:

     - ansible_user
     - ansible_become_password
     - server_ip_address
     - jupyterhub_configproxy_auth_token (32 character random hexadecimal number: `openssl rand -hex 32`)
+    - _update for new required variables_

 - set `research.local` to point to the IP address of the server you want to install to in your hosts file (`/etc/hosts` on unix-like machines).
-- in `ansible-patterns/research`, run `ansible-playbook research.yml -i ./hosts.yml`
+- in `ansible-patterns` root, run `ansible-playbook research.yml -i ./hosts.yml`

 ## `research` notes